 The safety of a medical device is not only dependent on the design.
 Other product realization processes within the life cycle of the device, such as purchasing, incoming inspection, manufacturing, in process and final inspection play also a crucial role.
 Therefore, an effective Quality Management System imposed by all major regulations is essential to CE Mark your device.

-In order to fulfil the QMS requirements given within your conformity assessment procedure (e.g. Annex IX), you may choose ISO 13485:2016.
+In order to fulfil the QMS requirements given within your conformity assessment procedure (e.g. Annex IX), the best option will be to choose the harmonized standard EN ISO 13485:2016.
 You must include PMS, PMCF and vigilance requirements of the regulation into your feedback and regulatory reporting processes.

 Step 5 – Ensure the safety of your device (Design Assurance)